Claude Desktop¶

 Content Between Markers Disappears¶

-Symptom: Manual edits inside AAM markers are lost.
+Symptom: Manual edits inside AAM instruction markers are lost.

 Cause: AAM overwrites content between markers on deployment.